-Atlanta students in quarantine after two staffers and a student test positive for Covid-19 | CNN
+Atlanta students in quarantine after 9 students and 5 staffers test positive for Covid-19 | CNN

 McKnight told AJC, “Vaccinations are hands down our best strategy to protect … health and safety.”

-The school will continue safety protocols already in place, including a mask mandate, and has “strongly encouraged weekly testing of students and mandatory testing of staff,” McKnight told Decaturish.com.
+The school has “strongly encouraged weekly testing of students and mandatory testing of staff,” McKnight told Decaturish.com.

 “We also plan to focus on vaccination, mask wearing and social distancing as the most important mitigation strategies,” he said.